 This is an example of trigger stacking causing over-threshold reactions.

 Trigger stacking occurs when multiple stressful events happen simultaneously or within a short amount of time.
-Cortisol, adrenaline, and norepinephrine, which are stress hormones produced by the adrenal glands, build in the system.
-This will lead to responses that stem from the sensation of being deeply overwhelmed and trigger a reaction that is out of measure for the singular stimulus (a.k.a "amygdala hijack") an organism is experiencing in their "now."
+Cortisol, adrenaline, and norepinephrine (which are stress hormones all mammals produce in the adrenal glands) build in the system.
+This will lead to responses that stem from the sensation of being deeply overwhelmed and trigger a reaction that is out of measure for the stimulus an animal is experiencing in the moment.
+We call this the "amygdala hijack."

-What if only one of those things in the above example happened over the course of a week?
+What if only one of the things in the above example happened over the course of a 5 day work week?
 Would that still be stressful?
 Totally.
-Would it be as stressful as all those events happening within 8 hours of a single day?
+Would it be as stressful as all those events happening within 10 hours on a single day?
 Probably not.
 You were over-threshold.
-When you lost your temper over having to do the dishes, your amygdala was hijacking your brain.
+When you lost your temper over having to do the dishes, it wasn't really about the dishes.
+Your amygdala was hijacking your brain.

 Dog can experience this just like we do.
 That phone call usually sounds like this: "He/She has never done (blank) before.
 It came out of nowhere!"